MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/experimental-features/index.md

 :::image type="content" source="../media/experimental-features/focus-mode.png" alt-text="Focus Mode, including the Activity Bar.":::

+See also:

+* [The Activity Bar in Focus Mode](../about-tools.md#the-activity-bar-in-focus-mode) in _About the list of tools_.
-See also [DevTools: Focus Mode UI](https://github.com/MicrosoftEdge/MSEdgeExplainers/blob/main/DevTools/FocusMode/explainer.md) in the `MSEdgeExplainers` repo.
+* [DevTools: Focus Mode UI](https://github.com/MicrosoftEdge/MSEdgeExplainers/blob/main/DevTools/FocusMode/explainer.md) - draft documentation of this experimental feature, in the Explainers repo.

 <!-- ====================================================================== -->